lusakasa/saka-key/README.md

 ## Development Tips

-Save yourself some trouble and read the [Developer Guide](./notes/developer_guide.md).
+Save yourself some trouble and read the [Developer Documentation](http://key.saka.io/dev_docs/).
 It explains the basics of how Saka Key works.

-Check out the [doc](./doc) folder to learn about Saka Key's design.

 Saka Key is developed together with: